 The final major family of rewards cards are known as cash back cards.
 The points or miles you earn with this type of card are usually redeemable for travel or other purchases at a set rate of about 1 cent per point (sometimes less).
-For example, the Capital One Venture Rewards Credit Card earns 2 miles per dollar spent on every purchase.
-Those miles can be redeemed for statement credits toward travel purchases at one cent apiece, and for most other purchases at lower rates that can vary.

 Applying for a New Card

 Before applying for a rewards credit card, think about your financial picture, which cards you might be eligible for and which ones offer earnings bonuses at the places you shop.
 Rewards cards tend to require good to excellent credit, so it's a good idea to check your credit score, which you can do for free through Experian, to determine whether your score is within the average range for any card you are thinking about.
-Here are a few to consider right now.
+Here is a card to consider right now.

 Hit Your Intro Bonus